opossumactual/onotes/README.md

 ### Navigation (in lists)
 - `↑` / `↓` or `j` / `k` - Move up/down
 - `Enter` - Select folder or note

+### Visual Indicators
+- The active panel will have a **highlighted background** to show where your cursor is
+- Brighter borders indicate the focused panel

 ## How to Use